- Ph.D. 1988 - Zoology, Southern Illinois University, Carbondale, IL

 - LArch 497 - Ecological Design

 Cole's interests lie in ecological design and discovering what principles might be learned from natural sites that may be translated into design ideas and approaches.
 Specifically,he is a wetland ecologist looking at all aspects of created wetlands, from soils and plants to hydrology.
 He is also interested in all aspects of natural resources assessment espescially as they pertain to design and impacts to the land.
-Cole has a deep interest in restoration ecology, ranging from wetlands in PA to arctic tundra in Alaska.
+Cole has a deep interest in restoration ecology and the design priciples needed to bring dmamaged landscapes back to life.

 Cole is active in the Ecology Graduate Degree Program at Penn State.
 He serves on a variety of committees across PSU including several within the Graduate School, as well as on the Arboretum Advisory Committee.